williamw520/jsoda/README.md

     }

 That's it.
 All the other API calls above stay the same.
 Simple and easy.

 (See the sample files in the _sample_ directory or the unit tests for more examples.)

-### Quick Rundown on Features
+## Quick Rundown on Features

 - One unified API and modeling for both SimpleDB and DynamoDB
 - Model table with Java class
 - Store records with plain Java objects
 - Encode primitive data type and JSON-ify complex type on object fields
 - Simple get/put/delete operations.
-Batch operations supported.
+Batch operations.
 - Conditional update
 - Chainable DSL-style methods for query
-- Cursor/iterator support for large query result
+- Pagination for iterating query result
 - Consistent read or Eventual Consistent read supported
 - Object versioning for optimistic locking
 - Pluggable object caching service with multi-attribute caching support